daxadal/cooking-api/README.md

 - `jest-unit`: Generating testing reports (compatible with Gitlab CI/CD)
 - `supertest`: Making request to the express app

+# Previous steps

+Create a .env file based on sample.env file.
+Uncomment and fill all required environment variables.
+All variables are required except otherwise specified.

+Install and start an MySQL service on the chosen host, and make sure that login is posible with the specified credentials.

 # Installation and execution

 To run the server, first you have to install the dependencies: